turikhay/MapModCompanion/README.md

 2. Put each file into the corresponding plugins folder
 3. That's it.
 No configuration is required.
 You can restart your servers now.

-⚠️ **NOTE** Spigot plugin can be used without BungeeCord/Velocity counterpart, but it's highly recommended to install plugins on both sides.
-On the contrary, BungeeCord/Velocity plugin is useless if you don't install Spigot plugin on downstream servers.
+⚠️ **NOTE** Spigot plugin may not work without BungeeCord/Velocity counterpart.
+I highly recommend installing plugins on both sides.
+BungeeCord/Velocity plugin is useless if you don't install Spigot plugin on downstream servers.

 ## Configuration